Working Remotely During COVID-19

 The VPN client can be installed on any SDSU managed devices and personal devices as well.

 Guidance on VPN requirements are provided here.

 There are a number of applications and services that require VPN connection in order to be accessed off-campus.
-The list is provided here. **Note: Access is restricted and login to the OU site is required.**
+List of applications and services that require VPN to be accessed off-campus. **Note: Access is restricted and login to the OU site is required.**